Static-string/Event-Registeration/README.md

   - View registered users for each event.
   - Add new events to the system.
   - Perform administrative duties.

-## Tutorial

-This project was built incrementally, introducing different technologies at each step.
-Follow the detailed tutorial to learn full-stack web development.
-The link to the tutorial is provided below

-## Link to the tutorial of this project: https://youtu.be/S--IRWxD0To

-## Link to join the community of fellow developers: https://chat.whatsapp.com/BsKNmAQbiQlE3Kr928d47X

-## Getting Started

 ### Prerequisites